JNP-0101 is an investigational oxybutynin IVR for the treatment of overactive bladder in women.

 Oxybutynin addresses OAB by decreasing muscle spasms of the bladder and the frequent urge to urinate caused by these spasms.
 The most common prescription drug is generic oral oxybutynin, but approximately half of women treated discontinue its use within the first year due to undesirable side effects.
 We believe that delivering oxybutynin intravaginally using our IVR technology could provide an effective treatment for the condition while improving systemic side effects.

 It is expected that JNP-0101 will utilize the shared vascular and lymphatic networks of the vagina and bladder to achieve localized absorption of oxybutynin by relevant tissues in higher concentrations, while bypassing hepatic first pass metabolism.
 Metabolism in the liver can result in increased active metabolites, which are purported to contribute to the majority of side effects experienced.

-The sustained-delivery oxybutynin IVR is also expected to improve compliance, as well as increase convenience for many patients and improve disease management and overall health outcomes.
+The sustained-delivery oxybutynin IVR is also expected to improve compliance, as well as increase convenience for many patients and enhance disease management and overall health outcomes.

 We plan to utilize the 505 (b)(2) regulatory pathway in the U.S. Requisite clinical trials under this pathway would include a Phase 2 bioavailability and dose-finding study followed by a pivotal Phase 3 clinical trial.

 We completed a pilot pharmacokinetics study in a sheep model, as defined in our pre-IND meeting with the FDA, in which an in vitro-in vivo correlation was observed.
-In 2017, we plan to conduct definitive sheep studies and continue our IND-enabling activities, all of which would support an investigational new drug (IND) application submission with the FDA for JNP-0101 in the first half of 2018.
+In 2017, we plan to conduct definitive sheep studies to test the actual size and configuration of the rings in an animal model, where results are then translatable to humans.
+We will also continue our IND-enabling activities, all of which could support a potential investigational new drug (IND) application submission with the FDA for JNP-0101 in the first half of 2018.

 i Technavio Insights, 2014.
 Global Overactive Bladder Therapeutics Market Report 2014-2018.